cube2222/octosql/README.md

 CSV file separated using commas.
 The first row should contain column names.
 ##### options:
 - path - path to file containing the data, required
-- headerRow - whether the first row of the CSV file contains column names or not, optional: defaults to true
+- headerRow - whether the first row of the CSV file contains column names or not, defaults to true
-- separator - columns separator, optional: defaults to ","
+- separator - columns separator, defaults to ","
 ---
 #### PostgreSQL
 Single PostgreSQL database table.